CaliStyle/trailpack-proxy-router/README.md

 - Giving developers a flat file database for component driven views with a high amount of version control.
 - Giving Marketers/UXs an easy way to create variations and automatically run tests when given an appropriate editor.
 - Making documents cache-able and still retaining tests and version control across millions of pages.
-- Using the Metadata for each page makes using postgres' JSONB keyword searching fast (and already SEO ready), or easily connect postrgres to an Elasticsearch engine to make conent searching even better.
+- Using the Metadata for each page makes using postgres' JSONB keyword searching fast (and already SEO ready), or easily connect postrgres to an Elasticsearch engine to make content searching even better.

-### Gotchas
-- This style of CMS requires a "Single Source of Truth" for Frontend Components to bind too.
-Try using Redux or ngRX for your frontend.
-- Mechanisms to determine/set Score and Demographic are up to you.

 ### Additional Use Cases
 - Assign demographics to users and display or withhold content based on it.
 - Complete version control for technical manuals and blogs
 - Flatfile CMS for non database driven web apps.
 - Versioned display structure for web apps using Angular2 ngRX or React Flux.

+### Gotchas
+- This style of CMS requires a "Single Source of Truth" for Frontend Components to bind too.
+Try using Redux or ngRX for your frontend.
+- Mechanisms to determine/set Score and Demographic are up to you.

 ## Dependencies
 ### Supported ORMs